Nation's Public Libraries Build Collections of American Literature and History Through $1 Million Public-Private Partnership

 Carnegie Corporation of New York, National Endowment for the Humanities, The Library of America and American Library Association launch Millennium Project for Public Libraries

-A list of the libraries is available as a PDF document in the box to the right.
+A list of the libraries is available as a PDF document.

 The awards--designed to help public libraries build their collection of American literature and history and expand opportunities for educational programs within their communities--are the first of two rounds of the Millennium Project for Public Libraries, a partnership initiative of NEH, The Library of America and the American Library Association.
 Carnegie Corporation of New York is funding the initiative and awarded $1 million to NEH last year to administer it.